lcfd/NaryaVim/README.md

 Use it with a Nerdfont to see the logos of frameworks and languages.

-For example I (Luca) use JetBrainsMono Nerd.
+For example, I suggest using JetBrainsMono Nerd.
 You can download it on [nerdfonts.com](https://www.nerdfonts.com/font-downloads).

 ## 📸 Screenshots